AdobeDocs/pass.en/help/authentication/amazon-fireos-native-client-api-reference.md

         - `userID` - The user identifier.
 If an MVPD supports subaccounts, and the user is not the main account,
         - `channelID` - A list of channels the user is entitled to view

 The actual User Metadata available to a Programmer depends on what an MVPD makes available.
-This list will be further expanded as new metadata is made available and added into the Adobe Primetime authentication system.
+This list will be further expanded as new metadata is made available and added into the Adobe Pass authentication system.

 **Callbacks triggered:** [`setMetadataStatus()`](#setMetadaStatus)